rubyreferences/rubyref/builtin/types/symbol-string.md

 The associated Encoding of a String can be changed in two different ways.

-First, it is possible to set the Encoding of a string to a new Encoding without changing the internal byte representation of the string, with String#force\_encoding.
+First, it is possible to set the Encoding of a string to a new Encoding without changing the internal byte representation of the string, with `String#force_encoding`.
 This is how you can tell Ruby the correct encoding of a string.

 ```ruby